mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

 description: JavaScript is flexible enough to do just about anything, and while this is one of its great strengths, it's also what makes best practices less clear.
-This deep dive into the fundamentals and latest advances in the language will help you know how to make the most of it!
+This deep dive into the fundamentals and latest advances in the language will help you learn how to make the most of it!
 image: "/images/training/2017-05-12-modern-javascript.png"
 stages:
 - title: Modules, Functions and Types
   description: Mastering the fundamentals of JavaScript pays huge dividends, as we
-    start diving into the language features that are bit newer and more complex.
+    start diving into the language features that are slightly newer and more complex.
   duration: 270
   agenda_items:
   - title: Welcome